 His accomplishments are quite impressive.
 He is a former NJPW Best Of the Super Juniors winner, two-time Junior Heavyweight Champion and recently NEVER Openweight Champion.
 He is well known as one of the best wrestlers in the world.
 Can “The Aerial Assassin” run through B Block?

 The other half of Roppongi 3K!
 This will be his third NJPW Best Of the Super Juniors.
 His best performance so far was six points in 2018.
 Can the faster of Roppongi have more success against the high-flying B Block?
 Time will tell.

+This was Preview: of NJPW Best of the Super Juniors 26.
 To read our Year in review for NJPW for 2018 click here.